Help make local food affordable for all! Find out more here...

 The food team at the EAC is currently made up of the Food Action Committee (FAC), and the Our Food Project:

-FAC is a volunteer led group that meets on a monthly basis to address food security and environmental concerns.
+FAC is a volunteer led group that addresses food security and environmental concerns.
 (Read More)

-The Our Food Project is a four year staff-led project aimed at increasing community food security in the HRM and beyond.
+The Our Food Project is a seven year staff-led project aimed at increasing community food security in the HRM and beyond.
 (Read More)

 To see a list of our previous projects click here.